vetienne74/hpcscan/README.md

 :ballot_box_with_check: **Multi-purpose** initiative with benefits at several levels: from computer science students eager to learn to seasoned numerical analysts willing to share their findings or to software engineers reusing kernels of interest to upgrade their applications.

-:ballot_box_with_check: **On-going** effort at the first phase aiming to collect contributions to cover the current offer of HPC systems.
-More options and kernels will be added in a second phase.
+:ballot_box_with_check: **On-going** effort aiming to collect contributions to cover the current offer of HPC systems.
+More options and kernels will be added with time.

 ## What hpcscan is not